quintel/etsource/README.md

 document.strs   # => ['a', 'b', 'c']
 ```

+##### Hashes and Namespaces

-Finally, you can specify "namespaced" attributes which are converted to
+You can specify "namespaced" attributes which are converted to hashes in the
-hashes in the Ruby model:
+Ruby model:

 ```ruby
 # - efficiency.gas = 0.5